postmanlabs/node-doc-kube/README.md

 For the first time deploying via kubesail, you will be prompted to answer a series of questions https://kubesail.com/blog/deploying-node-apps-the-right-way

-  * ?
-What is your application's entrypoint? src/services/server.js
+    ?
+What is your application's entrypoint? e.g. src/services/server.js
+    ?
+Which protocol does your application speak? e.g. http